-Whenever you create a new document in Word, you'll need to know how to save in order to access and edit it later.
-As in previous versions of Word, you can save files to your computer.
-If you prefer, you can also save files to the cloud using SkyDrive.
+When you create a new document in Word, you'll need to know how to save it so you can access and edit it later.
+As with previous versions of Word, you can save files to your computer.
+If you prefer, you can also save files to the cloud using OneDrive.
 You can even export and share documents directly from Word.

 Save and Save As